AyanQuadri/dotfiles/README.md

-# My macOS Dotfiles
+# My Dotfiles

-A curated collection of configuration files and setup scripts for macOS development environment.
+A curated collection of configuration files and setup scripts for development environment.

 ## Components